Tips and tricks to make diaper changes quick, easy and mess-free.

 More helpful hints

-- Huggies® Ultra Newborn/Small diapers have a back pocket to prevent leaks but if poop keeps leaking out the back of your baby’s diaper, it’s time to go up a size.
+- Huggies® Diapers have a back pocket to prevent leaks but if poop keeps leaking out the back of your baby’s diaper, it’s time to go up a size.

 - Carry extra plastic bags when you’re out in case there’s no convenient bin to throw your dirty diapers in.
 Find out what else should go into your diaper bag here.